testifysec/witness-run-action/README.md

 Sigstore is an open-source platform for securely signing software artifacts.
 When the enable-sigstore flag is set to true, this action will use Sigstore for signing the attestation.
 This creates a publicly verifiable record of the attestation on the Sigstore public instance, sigstore.dev

 ### Archivista
 Archivista is a server that stores and retrieves attestations.
 When the enable-archivista flag is set to true, this action will use Archivista for storing and retrieving attestations.
 By default, the attestations are stored on a public Archivista server, archivista.testifysec.io, making the details publicly accessible.
-This server also has no guarantees on data availability or itegrity.
+This server also has no guarantees on data availability or integrity.

 ### TimeStamping